Erectile Dysfunction: A Common Condition with Multiple Treatment Options

 Erectile dysfunction, or being unable to maintain an erection firm enough to have sexual intercourse, affects a majority of men between the ages of 40 and 70.
 About 40 percent of cases are related to vascular disease, 30 percent to diabetes and 15 percent to medications.
 There are a variety of treatments available — so that men can work with their physicians to determine the most effective option for them.

 In the past, erectile dysfunction was considered to be a psychological issue about 90 percent of the time.
-But as physicians learned more about the condition — and as effective treatments were developed — today, only about 10 percent of cases are considered to have psychological causes.
+But as physicians learned more about erectile dysfunction — and as effective treatments were developed — today, only about 10 percent of cases are considered to have psychological causes.

-The major cause of ED is restricted blood flow to the penis because of narrowed blood vessels.
-In fact, because the vessels in the penis are very small compared to other parts of the body, problems with ED can be a warning sign that other vessels, such as those leading to the heart, may eventually be affected.
-Diabetes, which also can affect the blood vessels, also is linked to ED.
+The major cause of erectile dysfunction is restricted blood flow to the penis because of narrowed blood vessels.
+In fact, because the vessels in the penis are very small compared to other parts of the body, problems with erectile dysfunction can be a warning sign that other vessels, such as those leading to the heart, may eventually be affected.
+Diabetes, which also can affect the blood vessels, also is linked to erectile dysfunction.

 Medications, such as treatment for high blood pressure, can also play a role.
 These drugs reduce blood pressure by reducing blood flow, which can affect erections.
 It is not recommended that men stop their blood pressure medications, of course.
 But some patients can eliminate their need for the treatment through changes in diet and exercise.

-A small percentage of ED cases are related to surgery for prostate cancer.
-After the operation to remove the prostate, 15 percent to 60 percent of men can have ED, even when newer “nerve sparing” surgery is performed.
+A small percentage of erectile dysfunction cases are related to surgery for prostate cancer.
+After the operation to remove the prostate, 15 percent to 60 percent of men can have erectile dysfunction, even when newer “nerve sparing” surgery is performed.
 Often, this side effect is temporary, and improvement can be seen up to one year after surgery.

-Not all men with ED want to be treated — it is a personal decision.
+Not all men with erectile dysfunction want to be treated — it is a personal decision.
 For those who do, there are many options.
 The best-known treatment is medication.
 Viagra®, Levitra® and Cialis® all increase blood flow to the penis.

 These drugs work in response to sexual stimulation and must be taken at least half an hour to two hours before sexual activity.
 Drawbacks include a loss of spontaneity and cost.
 In addition, high-fat meals can delay the onset of action.